Savings Provision Entitlement explained

 What is the Savings Provision Entitlement?

-The Savings Provision Entitlement ensures that people remaining on a membership that has been eligible for the 35% or 40% rebate do not have their rebate reduced to the standard 30% when the member aged 65+ years leaves or cancels the membership.
+The Savings Provision Entitlement ensures that people remaining on a membership that have been receiving a higher age rebate do not have their age rebate reduced when the member aged 65+ years leaves or cancels the membership (although income levels do need to be considered).

 How does the Savings Provision Entitlement work?